erSubhashThapa/100daysofcode/r2-log.md

   What does **specified with !includedir** mean?

-  I'm not seeing any mysql folder in etc. So maybe I still don't have mysql server?
+  I'm not seeing any configuration file or related folder in etc. So maybe I still don't have mysql-server?
 When I run `which mysql-server` it shows nothing.

   ## UI Download
   I tried installing mysql server another way, using the [ui installer](https://dev.mysql.com/downloads/file/?id=486026).
 But when I run `which mysql-server` I'm still getting nothing.
 And I still don't see any mysql folder in the ect directory.